tomas-ravalli/dynamic-pricing-engine/README.md

 The "Impact Simulation" feature is powered by the **Demand Forecast Model**.
 This model was trained to predict the number of tickets that will be sold based on a given price and other market conditions.

 When a user enters a hypothetical price into the control panel, the system feeds this price into the demand model to get a sales forecast.
 It then calculates the projected revenue (`predicted sales × price`), giving the commercial team an instant preview of the potential outcome of their pricing decisions.

-## Links

-* This project's methodology was inspired by the [Academic Survey on Airline Price Prediction](https://www.sciencedirect.com/science/article/pii/S131915781830884X) paper.
-* This project is mentioned in [an article](https://medium.com/@tomas-ravalli/product-analytics-fcbarcelona-16447ec30a01) I wrote about my experience on the data science team at FC Barcelona.

 </br>
 </br>